as12700/Tidy-Data/CodeBook.md

 ### Variables

 The tidy data set contains :
+* Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+* Triaxial Angular velocity from the gyroscope.
+* A 561-feature vector with time and frequency domain variables.

-* an identifier of the subject who carried out the experiment (__Subject__).
+* An identifier of the subject who carried out the experiment (__Subject__).
 Its range is from 1 to 30.
-* an activity label (__Activity__): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+* An activity label (__Activity__): WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-* mean of all other variables are measurement collected from the accelerometer and gyroscope 3-axial raw signal (numeric value)
+* Mean of all other variables are measurement collected from the accelerometer and gyroscope 3-axial raw signal (numeric value)

 The variable name convention is like the following:

 * __measurement__: the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).
 Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).
 Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable: gravityMean, tBodyAccMean, tBodyAccJerkMean, tBodyGyroMean,tBodyGyroJerkMean.

 * __.mean/std__: mean or standard deviation of the measurement
 * __.X/Y/Z__: one direction of a 3-axial signal